yoonsikp/family.md/copd.md

 Antibiotics (e.g. Azithromycin 500 mg PO OD) +/- sputum culture if concern for infection

+- RSI: Use ketamine for induction and succinylcholine for paralysis

 ## Outpatient Treatment (GOLD 2020)
 Try to divide patients into: High Risk for Exacerbation vs High Symptoms using COPD Assessment Test.
 High risk for exacerbation: >= 1 severe exacerbation per year.
 Start with a rescue puffer: short-acting bronchodilator.